taj-ny/kwin-effects-forceblur/README.md

 # kwin-effects-forceblur [![AUR Version](https://img.shields.io/aur/version/kwin-effects-forceblur)](https://aur.archlinux.org/packages/kwin-effects-forceblur)
-A fork of the KWin Blur effect for KDE Plasma 6 with the ability to blur any window on Wayland and X11.
+Kwin-effects-forceblur (name subject to change) is a fork of the KWin Blur effect for KDE Plasma 6 with several improvements and bug fixes.

 Latest features are available on the ``develop`` branch.